CEA-LIST/N2D2/docs/python_api/example.rst

 Defining the inputs of the Neural Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First of all, if you have CUDA available, you can unable it with the following line :
+First of all, if you have CUDA available, you can enable it with the following line :

 .. testcode::

     n2d2.global_variables.default_model = "Frame_CUDA"

-The default_model is ``Frame``.
+The default model is ``Frame``.

 Once this is done, you can load the database by using the appropriate driver :py:class:`n2d2.database.GTSRB`.
 We set 20% of the data to be used for validation.